dfgHiatus/NeosWCFaceTrack/README.md

 # Notes and tidbits

 OpenSeeFace leverages several different models for face detection, making it optimal for slower PCs.
-We have omitted Model -1 as it lacks gaze tracking.
-Straight from OpenSeeFace's README:
+Available models are:

+* Model **-1**: The fastest model, with the poorest quality.
+Blink and gaze tracking are disabled.
 * Model **0**: This is a very fast, low accuracy model.
-(68fps)
 * Model **1**: This is a slightly slower model with better accuracy.
-(59fps)
 * Model **2**: This is a slower model with good accuracy.
-(50fps)
-* Model **3** (default): This is the slowest and highest accuracy model.
-(44fps)
+* Model **3** : This is the slowest and highest accuracy model.
+* Model **4** : Like 3, but optimized for wink detection.
+* Model **-3** : Quality is between -1 and 0.
+* Model **-2** (default) : Quality is roughly like 1, but is faster.
+Recommended unless you want better tracking accuracy, in which case use model 2, 3, or 4.

+You can select a model by running run.bat located inside the Binary folder of a release.

-To use these, open a terminal windows and type "python facetrackerNeos.py --model X" as an argument, with X being the model in question.
+To use these in Python, open a terminal windows and type "python facetrackerNeos.py --model X" as an argument, with X being the model in question.

 # Credits